greenplum-db/gpdb/src/backend/gporca/README.memo.md

 # Understanding Orca Memos

-Orca memos is a structure that enumerates different, but logically identical plans and then optimizes to find the most efficient one.
+An Orca memo is a structure that enumerates different, but logically identical plans, and then optimizes to find the most efficient one.
 Let's explore how to read the memo.

 ### Setup